automerge/automerge.github.io/README.md

 Instead, to add fonts to our website, you place `ttf` or `otf` files in the `/fonts` folder.
 The build system can then:

-1. Scan every page of the site, and collect every unique character of text.
+1. Scan every page of the site and collect every unique character of text.
 2. Create a **subset** of data in the `ttf` / `otf` files with just the characters we use.
 3. Create optimized `woff2` files of those subset fonts, and save them to `/content/static/fonts/`.